 Answer: There is no more bacteria on raw meat for your dogs than has been found on commercially produced dry and wet dog food.
 It is no different to handling raw meat for people before cooking it – simply observe good basic hygiene rules and wash hands and all should be fine.
 Natural diet feeders often comment on how they’ve been feeding this way for ‘years’ and never suffered bacterial illness before.

 6. Won’t it give my dog a thirst for blood?

 Answer: No, so many of us world over have been feeding this way for so many years that we’d have seen this if it was ever more than a myth, it does however, calm dogs down as the work-out their jaws get eating a natural diet means more serotonin, the hormone known to calm us, is produced.

 7. How do I know a natural Diet is nutritionally sound?

 Answer: This again, is where we come in and help you learn all you need to know to simply and confidently feed your dog naturally.

 8. What improvements will I see?

 Answer: Oh, how long do you have?
-Your pet will trim down and become muscled and toned, they will have lovely clean teeth that never need cleaning, and fresh breath.
+Your pet will trim down and become muscled and toned, they will have lovely clean teeth that rarely, if ever need cleaning, and fresher breath.
 They will have smaller, firm, easy-pick-up-able stools, glossy coat, be calmer and satisfied and over-all healthier – this is just a few.
 We have also had dogs who suffered with seizures, pancreatic issues, aggression, skin problems and more health issues which all cleared up on their own very quickly or significantly improved just from the change to a natural, raw diet!